- University >

 100 companies for resource efficiency

-prof Dr. Mario Schmidt, Pforzheim University, Institute for Industrial Ecology INEC
+Prof. Dr. Mario Schmidt, Pforzheim University, Institute for Industrial Ecology INEC

 Education for resource conservation and resource efficiency